The city of Venice is a museum in itself – enjoy it with this guided tour!

 from April to October

-- Multilingual (English, Spanish, French, German): every day
+- Multilingual (English, Spanish, Italian, French, German): every day

 For the visit of the Basilica, suitable clothes are requested.
 Due to security reasons, sacks, bags or knapsacks are not allowed inside.
 Visit during liturgical celebrations is not permitted.

 Once a confirmation code has been assigned to your reservation, tour cannot be canceled nor refunded.

 Your walking tour departs from the very heart of Venice, the Piazza San Marco (Saint Mark's Square in English).
 Your first stop is right here, where your expert guide will give you a picture of the square's origins and history, as well as a description of the main monuments here in the center of the Republic of Venice's power – the Saint Mark's Basilica, the Ducal Palace, the Bell Tower, the Clock Tower, and the Procuratie (literally “procuracies,”, which housed the offices and the apartments for the administration for the “Serenissima” Republic of Venice).

 Your walk will then continue to the nearby campo (square) of Santa Maria Formosa, where you'll hear about the history as well as some anecdotes related to this wonderful and characteristic square, one of the few larger ones in Venice.
 A favorite meeting place for Venetians, this campo is connected by 9 calli (streets) and 11 bridges, a few of which simply lead to the entrances of palaces.

 Follow your guide to another characteristic square – the Campo SS.
 Giovanni e Paolo.
 Situated at the northern end of the center of Venice, it is famous for the magnificent entrance way to the city hospital with the Great School of Charity, the Captains of Fortune, as well as for the large church of Saints John and Paul, the "Pantheon" of Venice (25 of the doges are buried here).